A Personal Selection…

 Tina @53 – performing The Best in 1992 – a song written by the Pet Shop Boys, and originally recorded by Bonnie Tyler in 1988.
 Tina made a hit of it and then – as the voice of Australian Rugby league – shared the limelight with Aussie rocker Jimmy Barnes.
 Tina was always one with the grace and skill to know how to dovetail with another artist on stage.
 Not all performers can do that.
 Hence the calibre of Tina’s duetters – an exclusive club which includes the likes of Cher, Mick Jagger, David Bowie, Paul McCartney, Eric Clapton, Rod Stewart, Ann Margret, Bryan Adams, Beyonce and Eros Ramazotti.
 The partnership with Jimmy Barnes offers us two powerful voices lavished on what has undeniably become Tina’s anthem.

 What’s Love Got to do with it? – Tina @45 Back in the Limelight in ’84.
-Tina’s manager Roger Davies was on the money when his instincts told him this song was a hit and outcompeted Cliff Richard for the song – one of Terry Britten’s best IMHO.
-Tina was insistent that she couldn’t sing the song and just didn’t want it.
+Tina’s manager Roger Davies was on the money when his instincts told him this song was a hit, and outcompeted Cliff Richard for the song – one of Terry Britten’s best IMHO.
+Tina didn’t like it when she heard it, was insistent that she couldn’t sing the song and just didn’t want it.
 The song didn’t have enough grit.
-But Roger insisted that she meet with with Terry Britten and let him workshop the song with her.
+So Roger insisted that she meet with with Terry Britten and let him workshop the song with her.

 The only female artist ever to fill out Wembley Stadium, this is Tina @61 on her One Last Time tour.
 My friend Lucas Alexander (actor and host of The Age of Truth TV) is in this video.
-You can see Lucas on the front row, cheering loudly and enthusiastically about six seconds in.
-I love this video because it captures the amazing rapport that Tina enjoyed with her audience.
-It’s wonderful to watch the reactions of women and men, boys and girls of every age, as they belt the song back to Tina, so obviously thrilled and energised by Tina’s onstage presence.
+You can see Lucas on the front row, enthusiastically roaring his approval about six seconds in.
+I love this video because it captures the warm and amazing rapport that Tina enjoyed with her audience.
+It’s wonderful to watch the reactions of women, men, boys and girls of every age, as they belt the song back to Tina, so obviously thrilled and energized by Tina’s onstage presence.
 It’s a performance I can’t watch without a huge smile on my face!
 You try!!

 Be Tender with Me Baby – Albert Hammond and Holly Knight provided this soulful song for Tina’s 1989 album Foreign Affair.
 Here she is @51 performing the song as an encore at Woburn Abbey UK